What makes Intrepid Expeditions different from other trips?

 That’s where the Expedition label comes in handy.
 Tara acknowledges that Expeditions are ‘a space for us to try something out, test something new and see if it grows’.
 They’re not specifically limited edition, but ‘they might not be something that stays in our range for very long.’

 And for travellers, it sets the tone for the trip to come.
 It says that while there might not be hot showers, well-paved roads or cell reception, other rewards await.
-Spotting humpback whales in the Comoros Islands or taking a moment to yourself in the tranquillity of Bhutan’s Tang Valley don’t happen every day, after all.
+Spotting humpback whales in the Comoros Islands or taking a moment to yourself in the tranquility of Bhutan’s Tang Valley don’t happen every day, after all.

 These adventures are more concentrated in one country, region or even just a particular route, so ‘you might not explore as far, but you can explore a bit deeper,’ says Tara.
 That might look like spending 16 days exploring northeastern India, or spending five days thoroughly immersed in Australia’s Red Centre with the Traditional Owners of the land.